 If you have already taken a mortgage payment holiday since March, it will last for three months automatically.
 If you are still struggling to make payments, you can ask your lender if you are able to extend your payment holiday for a further three months.

-Mortgage lenders will not be able to repossess your home until after the 31st October.
+Mortgage lenders will not be able to repossess your home until after 31st January.

 Speak to your energy supplier as soon as you can.
 You might be able to set up a payment plan with them to help spread the cost of your bills.